What is Acupuncture?

 Can you drive after Acupuncture?

 The feeling that a person gets from a session of Acupuncture can vary wildly from person to person, but a typical feeling of calmness can be a major feeling after treatment.
-This may cause some people to feel tired or sleepy, so if you are sensitive to this feeling, then it may not be a good idea to drive after a session.
+This may cause some people to feel a bit dizzy, tired or sleepy, so if you are sensitive to this feeling, then it may not be a good idea to drive after a session.

 Can Acupuncture be done daily?

 Acupuncture may be done daily if the symptoms require a large number of treatments, but the typical amount of sessions is one or two a week.
 The side effects of having Acupuncture every day could be a feeling of nausea or even vomiting.
 These side effects are rare but can happen in the event that you get Acupuncture treatments every day, which may be too much for your body.

 It is recommended to follow the directions of the Acupuncturist and not overdo the amount that you need.
 It is always better to be safe than sorry and allow your body to heal and replenish its energy.